Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-CockroachDB.md

 ## Use Persistent Storage

-To be described: Persistent storage is per experiment here
+To be described: Persistent storage is per experiment here, because K8s statefulsets derive their pvc names directly from pod names.

 ## YCSB Example Explained